 Madeira Cream Sauce

-- Return skillet to stove over medium heat.
-Add flour; stir until smooth.
+- Add flour to same skillet that was used to cook the pork; stir until smooth.
 Cook for several minutes until flour is lightly browned.
 Add reduced broth/Madeira sauce, remaining mushroom mixture and cream.
 Bring to a boil, scraping up any browned bits; cook until thickened.
 Correct seasonings.
 Yield: 1 1/2 cups.

 - Remove cooking twine from pork tenderloin.
-Cut tenderloin crosswise into 1 1 1/2 inch slices.
+Cut tenderloin crosswise into 1 1/2-inch slices.
 Drizzle sauce over pork and serve.
 Yield: 4 servings.